Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: Conclusion

 \section{Conclusion}

 In this article, we have developed a geometric framework for Schrödinger dynamics with constraints and used this formalism to revisit the foundations of TDDFT.
 The resulting time-dependent Kohn--Sham-type equation involves a correction term that can either be interpreted as a local imaginary potential $w(t)$ or, better, a nonlocal exchange-type Hermitian operator (Eq.~\eqref{eq:KS_McLachlan_commutator} or Eq.~\eqref{eq:KS+G}).
 Numerical tests on the Hubbard dimer show that the geometric correction $w(t)$ has a very different structure from that of the standard exact time-dependent Kohn--Sham potential.
 This works paves the way for alternative approximations in TDDFT, which could potentially better describe systems in non-adiabatic regimes.
+In~\cite{MAQUI_TDDFT-26_ppt} we study the continuous case and introduce a geometric Kohn--Sham scheme based on a \emph{universal} functional (independent of the external potential).